aramis-lab/clinica/docs/Pipelines/PET_Surface.md

 TSV files summarizing the regional statistics on the labelled atlases (Desikan and Destrieux).

 !!! note
-    The full list of output files from the `pet-surface` pipeline can be found in the [The ClinicA Processed Structure (CAPS) specifications](../../CAPS/Specifications/#pet-surface-surface-based-processing-of-pet-images).
+    The full list of output files from the `pet-surface` pipeline can be found in [The ClinicA Processed Structure (CAPS) specifications](../../CAPS/Specifications/#pet-surface-surface-based-processing-of-pet-images).

 <center>![PET surface results](../img/PET_Surface/PET_Surface.jpg)</center>
 *<center><small>FDG PET SUVR projected onto the cortical surface (left hemisphere) for (from left to right) a cognitively normal subject (CN), a patient with Alzheimer’s disease (AD), a patient with semantic variant primary progressive aphasia (svPPA) and a patient with logopenic variant primary progressive aphasia (lvPPA).